inside/vim-search-pulse/README.md

 ## Configuration

+If you want to set your own mappings, do:

+    let g:vim_search_pulse_set_mappings = 0

+Otherwise the plugin will do the following for you:

+    nmap n n<Plug>PulseCursorLine
+    nmap N N<Plug>PulseCursorLine
+    nmap * *<Plug>PulseCursorLine
+    nmap # #<Plug>PulseCursorLine
+    " Pulses cursor line on first match
+    " when doing search with / or ?
+    cmap <enter> <Plug>PulseFirst

 The pulse duration is 200 milliseconds by default.
 You can set your own using the following global variable.
 For example: